The CX trends to watch in 2025

 The flip side, however, is that bots are seen as the executors of the mundane work, and agents will be expected to handle only technically and emotionally complex scenarios in service.
 Here, Walters says there is a hidden danger of more agent burn out.

-She explains: “Empathy is not a finite resource.
+She explains: “Empathy is a finite resource.
 We have to make sure that we are proactively thinking and designing the workplace and the way agents work in a different way.
-Because right now, those little mundane tasks actually provide a little break and they require all that emotional energy.”
+Because right now, those little mundane tasks actually provide a break as they don't require all that emotional energy.”

 The consumer tech that will drive 2025